 website & more info: www.socalspearit.com/freedive-classes

 phone: (310) 266-1093

-12 hours of classrooom instruction and dry training, 5 hours pool instruction, and at least three ocean sessions of 2.5 hours each.
+12 hours of classrooom instruction, 7 hours pool instruction, and three to four ocean sessions of 2.5 hours each.

-5mm open cell wetsuit recommended for most of the year, 7mm may be necessary for late winter and early spring.
-Mask, fins, snorkel, timing device (waterproof watch or freedive watch), rubber welt belt and weights required.
-Freedive specific long fins and low volume mask strongly recommended.
-Monofins optional.
-Please check my website and contact me with questions; my students do recieve discounts at select local freediving retailers.
+5mm wetsuit recommended for most of the year, 7mm may be necessary for late winter and early spring.
+Mask, fins, snorkel, timing device (waterproof watch), welt belt and weights required.
+Freedive specific long fins, dive watch, rubber weight belt, and low volume mask recommended but not required.
+Contact me with questions; my students do recieve discounts at select local freediving retailers and rental options.

 CLASSROOM: Neptonics Ventura, 2361 E Thompson Blvd, Ventura, CA 93003